Bims-sh/yt-download/README.md

 # yt-download

-Simple Youtube Downloader using express.js and ytdl-core
+Simple Youtube Downloader using express.js, ffmpeg and ytdl-core

 > :warning: This program is for personal use only.
 > Downloading copyrighted material without permission is against [YouTube's terms of services](https://www.youtube.com/static?template=terms).